kpats19/GLOBAL-TERRORISM-DATABASE/README.md

 Download Dataset: https://www.start.umd.edu/gtd/contact/

-Note: For better visualization effect please import Wokebook in Tableau( I Created Table Hive table from Pyspark withpartition as Year since most of my EDA was around iyear.)
+Note: For better visualization effect please import Wokebook in Tableau.(I have filter the data using spark then afterwards I Created Table Hive table from Pyspark for EDA.
+Used ODBC to connect Hive table so you might need pro version of Tableau.)
+(Partition: Year since most of my EDA was around iyear.)